apache/incubator-hugegraph-computer/.github/PULL_REQUEST_TEMPLATE.md

 Please explain more context in this section, clarify why the changes are needed.
 For example:
 - If you propose a new API, clarify the use case for a new API.
-- If you fix a bug, you can clarify why it is a bug, and should associated with a #issue_number -->
+- If you fix a bug, you can clarify why it is a bug, and should associated with an issue.
+-->

 ## Main Changes